 <Scroll to P91L22>

 The PSTOA timestamp represents the time, with respect to the ISTA’s time base, at which the start of preamble of the NDP in question arrived at the receive antenna connector, calculated based on the average linear phase shift between two adjacent tones normalized by the tone spacing.
-An example of calculation of the phase shift is shown in Annex AD.
+An example of calculation of the phase shift TOA feedback is shown in Annex AD. (#5271)

 TGaz Editor: Insert the subclause below after Subclause 9.4.2.307 (LOS Likelihood element) as follows: